vzhz/friendly_terminal/README.md

 # friendly_terminal
-we spend all day in the terminal, so why not have it say nice things to you to start your day off right?
+We spend all day in the terminal, so why not have it say nice things to you to start your day off right?
+Using friendly_terminal, you terminal will display a random motivational message from a selection you have created.

+Set up takes ~10 minutes and you too can have friendly messages *every joyous day*.

+## Installation

+###Find or create your .bash_profile

 In your .bash_profile, add <code>python3 /Users/<username>/randline.py /Users/<username>/quotes_for_terminal.txt</code>